embedly/embedly-jquery/README.rst

 <http://github.com/embedly/embedly-jquery/blob/master/README.rst>`_.
 If you've discovered the recursive nature of that statement, good on you.
 You can continue to read the most up-to-date documentation below.

-Updates in Rev 2.0.0
+Updates in Rev 2.1.0
 ====================
-* added support for jQuery chainability
-* new usage of jQuery.data() for saving oEmbed data to the DOM
-* added a custom event for handling oEmbed returns
+* added an Error handling function
-* added support for pro.embed.ly
-* added qUnit testing suite and tests
+* updated Pro to point to API

 Requirements
 ============